Old Supreme Court Chamber: Fire of 1814 and reconstruction

 The Supreme Court barely had the opportunity to hear cases in the chamber before the justices fled Washington in the face of advancing British forces during the War of 1812.
 On August 24, 1814, the British occupied the city and burnt several government buildings, including the North and South wings of the Capitol building.
 Despite the burnings, which left much of the North Wing gutted, the chamber with its vaulted ceiling survived.
 With safety in mind, however, Latrobe ordered the ceiling to be broken down and rebuilt for the final time in 1815.
-Latrobe resigned two years later, under his successor, Charles Bulfinch, that the chamber was completed in 1819, in time for the next session of the Supreme Court.
+Latrobe resigned two years later.
+It was under his successor, Charles Bulfinch, that the chamber was completed in 1819, in time for the next session of the Supreme Court.

 In 1844, Samuel Morse held the first demonstration of the Baltimore–Washington telegraph line in the chamber, sending the message "What hath God wrought".

 The Supreme Court resided in the chamber for the next forty-one years, until 1860.
 During that time, the court heard arguments on such landmark cases as McCulloch v.
 Maryland, Gibbons v.
 Ogden, Dred Scott v.
 Sandford, and United States v.
 The Amistad.
 Two chief justices—John Marshall and Roger Taney—presided over the Supreme Court in the chamber.